casualcore/casual/middleware/configuration/documentation/domain.operation.md

-arguments      | arguments to `tpsvrinit` during startup. instances      | number of instances to start of the server. memberships    | which groups are the server member of (dictates order, and possible resource association) restrictions   | service restrictions, if provided the intersection of _restrictions_ and advertised services are actually advertised. resources      | explicit resource associations (transaction.resources.name)
+arguments      | arguments to `tpsvrinit` during startup. instances      | number of instances to start of the server. memberships    | which groups are the server member of (dictates order, and possible resource association) restrictions   | regex pattern, if provided only the services that matches at least one of the patterns are actually advertised. resources      | explicit resource associations (transaction.resources.name)